Are you using the internet to save money?

 1. Save on phone calls

-Calling (especially long distance) family and friends can get expensive very quickly.
+Calling (especially long distance and international) family and friends can get expensive very quickly.

 But thanks to the many free phone apps not only you can call family and friends anywhere in the world, you can also see them for free by using the free video chat option.